AK-Homberger/Alexa-Alarm-System-ESP32CAM/README.md

 The alarm system is mainly created for Alexa integration, but it works also without Alexa.
 You can control it then via the web interface.

 # Usage
 Just place the alarm module somewhere in your home where it can detect suspicious movements with the infrared sensor.
-The module has to be powered with 5 Volt.

 ![Housing](https://github.com/AK-Homberger/Alexa-Alarm-System-ESP32CAM/blob/main/Pictures/Housing.jpg)